2015 Spring Half Marathon Training Program FAQ

 - What can I expect at a seminar?

 - What support is offered along the training course?

-- What should I do if I get injured while training for the Mini?
+- What should I do if I get injured while training for my half marathon?

 - Are there any other opportunities to run with a group outside of the formal Tuesday training runs?

 - Does participation in the Indy Runners Spring Half Marathon Training Program include an entry in the 500 Festival Mini Marathon?